ECMT-680-Financial-Econometrics/IV-Group-Slave-Trade/README.md

 3. The replication code of the original paper in Python and HTML versions.
 The replication uses the original varibles and the variables added.
 4. The code used to create a more precise analysis, through Double Lasso, of the impact of the slave trade exposure on the current economic outcomes in African countries.
 5. A poster presentation of the analysis.
+6. A complete report of the analysis.

+## Important Links

+**The article can be found here:** https://www.jstor.org/stable/25098896

+**The dataset of the paper can be found here:** https://nathannunn.arts.ubc.ca/data/

+**The replication of this study can be found here:** https://colab.research.google.com/drive/19Rc1VzFgVn_KXGHygORPp26AeBBzToUl#scrollTo=KIyK8PmmytZ8

 **The Overleaf poster can be found here:** https://www.overleaf.com/2159465842gbgrnnrtjrht#acaf55
-7. A complete report of the analysis.